Western red cedar strips measuring 1/4" x 13/16". Please review the product details fully before ordering.

 Wooden components for our kits are produced by our partners at Noah's Marine in Toronto.
 While we no longer run the machinery ourselves, we continue to supply kits for canoes, kayaks, and small boats.
 The partnership with Noah’s allows us to offer a wider variety of products to home builders.

 The BASIC PACKAGE (72 strips) will build most of the kayaks from plans available through Bear Mountain Boat Shop.
-If you plan to build the True North or the double kayak (Reliance) your kit will contain 80 strips.
+If you plan to build the True North or the double kayak (Reliance), order the 20'/1600 lineal ft option and your package will contain 80 strips.

 Also, consider our accurate CNC cut station molds.